 At \$23,512,284, the Rail Program is 23% of the budget and includes three project tasks.
 Major changes to the Program budget tasks include an increase to the LOSSAN budget of \$20,400 for additional staffing costs associated with LOSSAN studies and capital projects.
-The Metrolink Commuter Rail budget increased approximately \$1.1 million largely due to the increase in operational costs and Camarillo Station ADA improvements offset by a reduction in capital costs for partial completion of projects.
-The Santa Paula Branch Line budget increased by \$340,500 due to additional consultant services related to right-of-way survey, storm damage response and broadband.
+The Metrolink Commuter Rail budget had a net increase of approximately \$1.1 million largely due to the increase in operational costs including additional weekend service and Camarillo Station ADA improvements.
+These cost increases were reduced by lower prior year capital costs for partial completion of projects.
+The Santa Paula Branch Line budget increased by \$340,500 due to additional consultant services related to a right-of-way survey, storm damage response and broadband deployment.
 Capital expenditures funded with LTF, STA, and SGR funds are found within the Metrolink task at \$12.8 million.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.